jdh8/wbridge5.book/competitive/notrump/lebensohl/README.md

 Second responses to 3♣
 ----------------------
-Consider calls other a than new suit only if clubs is the only biddable nonadverse suit.
+Consider calls other a than new suit only if clubs is the highest longest biddable nonadverse suit.
 These suitless calls (pass, cuebid, 3NT) make premature decisions before opener reacts.

 <dl>
   <dt>3 of a new suit</dt>